|

 There

-even was
+even was a

 fitting hotel in Lakeville, the Interlaken Inn Resort & Conference